adilbekm/sleep_box/readme.md

 ![Inner structure][img5]

 I did not mention the center piece in **Get the Parts**.
-It can be made of any scrap pieace of wood (oak will work great) that you might have, but if you don't then include this in your shopping list.
+It can be made of any scrap pieace of wood (oak works great) that you might have, but if you don't then include it in your shopping list.

 ### 4. Assemble the Electronics ###